chandantiwari/mindmeld/README.txt

 In the input data for each person, the top two functions are 1-hot encoded, INTP for example has both Ti and Ne as 1.
-Then we try to predict two outputs (using a multi-output regressor) using 300+ columns as inputs.
-The benefit of using multi-output regressor is any relation between output variables will be learned.
+Then we try to predict a two-dimensional output (using a multi-output regressor) using 300+ columns as input.
+The benefit of using multi-output regressor is any relation between output variables is captured as well.

-Note: Previously we were trying to predict each letter of the MBTI type, such as the four letters of I,N,T,P for INTP.
-Using the new way a single (multi-output) prediction tasks instead of 4.

-Since we predict the top two functions, we are also disregarding the order of those functions -- INTP and ENTP become the same prediction.
-The reason for that shortcut is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
-The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has NeTi whereas INTP TiNe.
-We did not put much emphasis on predicting I or E, even though it is one of the prediction tasks in the code, but we dont use it for full blown MBTI determination.
-This way prediction is an easier task, and is much more in line with the logic of MBTI.
+Previously we were trying to predict each letter of the MBTI type, training one classifier for each, such as the four letters of I,N,T,P for INTP.
+Using the new way a single (multi-output) prediction task is used instead of 4.
+Since we predict the top two functions, we are disregarding the order of those functions -- INTP and ENTP become the same prediction.
+This generalized the problem hence increasing the amount of data for each type of output.
+The reason this works is that in order to identify an MBTI type, top two functions are sufficient, for example NTP can be predicted if we know Ne and Ti are top two functions.
+The only remaining task is predicting introversion or extroversion which only _changes_ the order of the top two functions -- ENTP has Ne and Ti whereas INTP is Ti and Ne.
+We did not put much emphasis on predicting introversion or extroversion.

+This way prediction becomes, and using functions, instead of letters is much more in line with the logic of MBTI.
 Functions are at the core of the character make-up, not the individual letters.

-Also, since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
-Predicting a single MBTI result for one day would not make sense -- lots of babies are born each day, and on one single day, for example, each baby born must be NTP?
+Another point: since we are making an MBTI prediction for a single day (which is a birthday), it's important to list options.
+Predicting only two functions would not make sense -- lots of babies are born each day, and on one single day, for example, each baby born must be NTP?
 It's more likely that babies born in the same day would have different MBTI types, but also, it is likely there is a small list of types a person could be that day.
 For example some days could favor STP more, others STJs.
 On an STJ day, a baby nurtured appropiately, could maybe later become an NTJ.
-That's why pred_forest will show 4 top functions, in order of importance.
+That's why pred_forest.py will show 4 top functions, listed in the order of importance.

 The training / testing scheme: once the regressor is trained, four choices are made to predict top two functions.
 The number of matches